tjesi/tjesi.github.io/_pages/service.md

 ## Program Committees and Editoral Boards

+- 2025: ArcticCrypt - The world’s northernmost cryptography conference
+- 2024: IACR CiC - The IACR journal of Communications in Cryptology
 - 2024: Sikkerhetsfestivalen - Norges største møteplass for cybersikkerhet
-- 2024: IACR CiC - The IACR journal of Communications in Cryptology
 - 2024: CCS - The ACM Conference on Computer and Communications Security
 - 2024: PETS - The annual Privacy Enhancing Technologies Symposium
 - 2023: WAHC - The 11th Workshop on Encrypted Computing & Applied Homomorphic Cryptography